Clear answers. Smarter checking. More confidence.

 Ref-Check is designed to complement, not replace, plagiarism detection tools such as Turnitin.
 It supports conversations about referencing quality and academic integrity by making technical issues visible.

-Ref-Check attempts to identify references that may have been withdrawn, retracted, or are no longer available.
+Ref-Check attempts to flag references that may have been withdrawn, corrected, retracted, or are no longer available.
 This is done by comparing bibliographic metadata against recognised scholarly indexing and publication databases where possible.

 Because publication records can change over time and not all retractions are consistently indexed, these checks are intended to highlight potential issues rather than provide a definitive judgement.
-Academic judgement should always be applied when interpreting the results.
+Users should apply academic, editorial or professional judgement when interpreting the results.

 What file types are supported by Ref-Check?